 Parents Evening and Reports

-We would like to stress that should you wish to meet your child’s teacher at any time, or have any concerns, please do not wait for parents evening.
-Appointments to meet teachers can be made at any time via your child’s homework diary or the school office.
+Should parents wish to meet their child’s teacher at any time, or have any concerns, appointments to meet teachers can be made at any time via the homework diary or the school office.